kanugu-prasad/Nxt-Trendz/README.md

   <br/>
    <img src="https://assets.ccbp.in/frontend/content/react-js/box-shadow-img.png" alt="box shadow" style="width:200px" />

-- You can use the `cursor` CSS property to specify the mouse cursor to be displayed when pointing over an element
+- I used the `cursor` CSS property to specify the mouse cursor to be displayed when pointing over an element

   ```
     cursor: pointer;